brainflow-dev/brainflow/docs/SupportedBoards.rst

 To create such board you need to specify the following board ID and fields of BrainFlowInputParams object:

 - :code:`BoardIds.GANGLION_NATIVE_BOARD`
-- *optoinal:* :code:`mac_address`, if not provided BrainFlow will try to autodiscover the device
+- *optional:* :code:`mac_address`, if not provided BrainFlow will try to autodiscover the device
-- *optoinal:* :code:`serial_number`, if not provided BrainFlow will try to autodiscover the device
+- *optional:* :code:`serial_number`, if not provided BrainFlow will try to autodiscover the device

 Initialization Example: